iron-io/iron_mq_python/README.md

 ```
 When you pop/get a message from the queue, it will NOT be deleted.
 It will eventually go back onto the queue after a timeout if you don't delete it (default timeout is 60 seconds).

+// Stating constants several times throughout the manual is unsafe because if it gets altered
+// an editor will have to change one statement and forget about the other one.

 ### **Delete** a message from the queue:
 ```python
 queue.delete(message_id)